-- That the University must remove the student from the campus. - The student will be withdrawn from the University. - The student will be responsible for a prorated amount of the tuition, room and board charges and 100% of all fees assessed to the student for the semester.
+- That the University must remove the student from the campus. - The student will be withdrawn from the University.

+• The student will be responsible for a prorated amount of the tuition, room and board charges and will be responsible for 100% of all fees assessed to the student for the semester.